mahatoankit/mahatoankit/README.md

 ## 🔥 Fun Fact

-"I'm a coding enthusiast, hackathon participant, and machine learning aficionado, all while balancing my love for philosophical novels, photography, and even resistance training—truly a jack of many trades with a passion for both the digital and physical worlds!"
+I'm a coding enthusiast, hackathon participant, and machine learning aficionado, all while balancing my love for philosophical novels, photography, and even resistance training—truly a jack of many trades with a passion for both the digital and physical worlds!

 ## I really like music :headphones: